 More than 660,000 people in Australia have intellectual disability.

-The NSW Government wants to shut down Council for Intellectual Disability’s (CID) invaluable advocacy work by cutting its funding from July 2018.
+The NSW Government wants to shut down Council for Intellectual Disability’s invaluable advocacy work by cutting its funding from July 2020.

-It says that since the creation of the National Disability Insurance Scheme (NDIS), NSW no longer needs a Minister for Disability Services, and no longer needs disability advocacy.
+It says that since the creation of the National Disability Insurance Scheme (NDIS), NSW no longer needs disability advocacy.

 But the NDIS does not protect people with intellectual disability’s right to safe, fair and inclusive treatment on public transport, or in schools, hospitals, and workplaces.